Republic of Central Lithuania: Polish–Lithuanian War

-The Lithuanian authorities entered Vilna in late August 1920.
-The Grinius cabinet rejected the proposal to hold a plebiscite to confirm the will of the region's inhabitants.
-His declaration was promptly accepted by the Seimas, for the percentage of Lithuanian population in Vilna was very small.
-On October 8, 1920, General Lucjan Żeligowski and the 1st Lithuanian-Belarusian Infantry Division numbering around 14,000 men, with local self-defense, launched the Żeligowski's Mutiny and engaged the Lithuanian 4th Infantry Regiment which promptly retreated.
-Upon the Polish advance, on October 8, the Lithuanian government left the city for Kaunas, and during withdrawal, meticulously destroyed telephone lines and rail between the two cities, which remained severed for a generation. Żeligowski entered Vilna on October 9, 1920, to enthusiastic cheers of the overwhelmingly Polish population of the city.
+The Lithuanian authorities entered Vilnius in late August 1920.
+The Grinius cabinet rejected the proposal to hold a plebiscite to confirm the will of the region's inhabitants, knowing that a plebiscite would inevitably legitimize Polish claims to the region.
+His declaration was promptly accepted by the Seimas, for the percentage of Lithuanian population in Vilnius was very small.
+On 8 October, General Lucjan Żeligowski and the 1st Lithuanian-Belarusian Division numbering around 14,000 men, with local self-defense, launched the Żeligowski's Mutiny and engaged the Lithuanian 4th Infantry Regiment which promptly retreated.
+Upon the Polish advance, on October 8, the Lithuanian government left the city for Kaunas, and during withdrawal, meticulously destroyed telephone lines and rail between the two cities, which remained severed for a generation. Żeligowski entered Vilnius on 9 October, to enthusiastic cheers of the overwhelmingly Polish population of the city.
 The French and the British delegation decided to leave the matter in the hands of the League of Nations.
-On October 27, while the Żeligowski's campaign still continued outside Vilna, the League called for a popular referendum in the disputed area, which was again rejected by the Lithuanian representation.
+On October 27, while the Żeligowski's campaign still continued outside Vilnius, the League called for a popular referendum in the disputed area, which was again rejected by the Lithuanian representation.
 Poland disclaimed all responsibility for the action, maintaining that Żeligowski had acted entirely on his own initiative.
-This version of the event was redefined in August 1923 when Piłsudski, speaking in public at a Vilnius theater, stated that the attack was undertaken by his direct order. Żeligowski, a native to Lithuania, proclaimed a new bilingual state, the Republic of Central Lithuania (Litwa Środkowa).
+This version of the event was redefined in August 1923 when Piłsudski, speaking in public at a Vilnius theater, stated that the attack was undertaken by his direct order. Żeligowski, a native to Lithuania, proclaimed a new state, the Republic of Central Lithuania (Litwa Środkowa).
 According to historian Jerzy J. Lerski, it was a "puppet state" which the Lithuanian Republic refused to recognize.

 The seat of Lithuanian government moved to Lithuania's second-largest city, Kaunas.
-Armed conflicts between Kaunas and Central Lithuania continued for a few weeks, but neither side could gain a significant advantage.
+Armed clashes between Kaunas and Central Lithuania continued for a few weeks, but neither side could gain a significant advantage.
 Due to the mediation efforts of the League of Nations, a new ceasefire was signed on November 21 and a truce six days later.